 Solar modules are our principal products.
 As solar modules are priced based on the number of watts of electricity they generate, the advancement of manufacturing technologies in increasing the conversion efficiency of solar cells and production efficiency will enable us to improve our gross profit margin.
 We continually make efforts to develop advanced manufacturing technologies to increase the conversion efficiency of our solar cells while striving to reduce our average production cost.
 In addition to our own research and development team, we collaborate with third party research institutes to improve our manufacturing technologies and the conversion efficiency of our solar cells.
-As a result of these efforts, the average conversion efficiency rate of our solar cells using our monocrystalline silicon wafers increased from 16.5% for the year ended December 31, 2009 to 18.2% for the year ended December 31, 2009 to 16.8% for the year ended December 31, 2009 to 16.8% for the year ended December 31, 2011.
+As a result of these efforts, the average conversion efficiency rate of our solar cells using our monocrystalline silicon wafers increased from 16.5% for the year ended December 31, 2009 to 18.2% for the year ended December 31, 2011 and the conversion efficiency rate of our solar cells using our multicrystalline silicon wafers increased from 15.8% for the year ended December 31, 2009 to 16.8 % for the year ended December 31, 2011.